-With the extreme temperatures and polar vortex conditions many of us are shivering through, dreaming of balmier spring-like days spent in our French courtyard feels right!
-Before and After: How to Create an Unfussy French Courtyard will show you how a little work can lead to transformation.
+With the extreme temperatures and snowy forecasts many of us are shivering through, dreaming of balmier spring-like days spent in a French courtyard feels right!
+Before and After: Easy & Unfussy DIY French Country Courtyard will show you how a little work can lead to transformation.

 Affiliate links follow and won’t cost you a penny extra yet may earn this blog commission.

-Before and After: How to Create an Unfussy French Courtyard!
+Before and After: Easy & Unfussy DIY French Country Courtyard!

 My sweet private sanctuary (at the entrance to our home, sited on a woodsy hill in a country-ish neighborhood of larger homes) was once an eyesore which still somehow attracted me to the property back in 2015 as we shopped for just the right fixer upper.